leeec1993/streaming-etl-prereq/README.md

 We will be using local Datagen connectors to populate the Dummy data that will used for the workshop

-1. Create a `.env` file that includes the MongoDB and Confluent Cloud credentials in it - see `.env.example` for a template.
+1. Create a `.env` file that includes the Confluent Cloud credentials in it - see `.env.example` for a template.

 1. Create the local connect instance
 ```